scharlau/web_app_example/README.md

 For interaction with the quiz we need a 'form' and a scripting language that apply the 'quiz logic' for us.
 To stay within the browser we'll use a javascript file to hold that logic, which will load with the page.
 After it runs we'll display the result on the same page.

 We'll refactor this [quiz example](https://www.sitepoint.com/simple-javascript-quiz/) to suit our needs.

+Adding in some texting with Jest should happen too.